test-fullautomation/python-jsonpreprocessor/packagedoc/additional_docs/Description.rst

            "${params}['global']['import_param_1']": ${preprocessor}['definitions']['import_param_4']
          }

-After all imports are resolved by the JsonPreprocessor, this is the resulting of data structure:
+After all imports are resolved by  JsonPreprocessor, this is the resulting data structure:

 .. code::